-Learn about what compensation you can receive in your employment discrimination case.
+Learn about what compensation employees can receive in an employment discrimination case.

 Employment discrimination occurs when employees or job applicants receive negative treatment due to specific characteristics.
 These characteristics, known as protected classes, include race, religion, national origin, color, sex, gender, and more.
 When violations of workplace discrimination laws lead to a hostile work environment, you must take action.

 Employment discrimination affects employees and job applicants.
 Employers, CEOs, managers, supervisors, coworkers, clients, customers, and nonemployees can create a hostile work environment for any employee or job applicant by violating their civil rights under the law.

 Federal and state laws include the following categories in their lists of protected classes: